-The construction stage is divided into three majors activities, mobilization and site set-up, construction of riverine facilities and landside development.
+The construction stage is divided into three major activities, mobilization and site set-up, construction of riverine facilities and landside development.

 The mobilization and site set-up are the most critical start-up activities to set the pace for timely construction of the terminal.
-Considering the easily accessible location of Neamati a minimum mobilization period of 1.5 months has been allowed for the site set-up.
+Considering the accessibility of the planned North Guwahati terminal, a mobilization period of 2.5 months has been allowed for the site set-up.

 The other activity that dictates the project schedule is the lead time for procurement and delivery of the pontoon and linkspan.
-The estimated time taken for delivery of the pontoon and linkspan is about 10 months and a further 2-month period is foreseen for the installation of the same.
+The estimated time taken for deilvery of the pontoon and linkspan is about 10 months and a further 2 month period is foreseen for the installation of the same.
 The completion of the terminal largely depends on this activity as all other activities can be expedited with the deployment of additional resources.

 The reduced productivity due to monsoon is taken into consideration from the months of June to September while preparing this schedule.
-The riverine activities will be most affected due to the on-set of monsoons.
+The riverine activities will be most affected due to the on-set of monsoon.

-The construction of the approach bund and shore protection works will mainly depend upon the planning and timely procurement of rock.
+The construction of the shore protection works will mainly depend upon the planning and timely procurement of rock.
 This work will be affected during the monsoon; however, some progress has been assumed considering a few dry spells.